signals-protocol/signals-breakout-programs/programs/signals_breakout_contracts/math-core/README.md

 - Robust mathematical implementation with overflow protection
 - Complete test suite including property-based tests

+## JavaScript/TypeScript Usage

+If you're using this library from JavaScript or TypeScript with the WASM build, please refer to the [TypeScript Guide](./GUIDE.md) for usage instructions and examples.

 ## Core Functions

 The crate exposes the following core mathematical functions: